jammastergirish/Readwise2Roam/README.md

 ## To use

-You can either run the script on your own machine by following the instructions below — or simply go to [Readwise2Roam.com](https://www.readwise2roam.com/) and follow the instructions.
+You can either run the script on your own machine by following the instructions below — or simply go to [Readwise2Roam.com](https://www.readwise2roam.com/).

 To run the script locally: